commercetools/commercetools-payment-to-order-processor/README.md

 For Travis CI use [build settings page](https://travis-ci.org/commercetools/commercetools-payment-to-order-processor/settings).

-## Docker and release process
+## Docker image
-Following Docker containers are build after successful Travis CI build:
+Following Docker containers are created after successful Travis CI build:

  - on _master_ commit - with tag `latest` and commit hash i.e.: `afd348f`
  - on other branches - with tag named by the branch name, i.e.: `development`